Shavril/pipeline-gcp-to-aws-migration/README.md

 ## CI/CD

-`ci.yml` runs the test suite, lint, and type-check on every push and pull request against `main`.
-The three Terraform workflows above are `workflow_dispatch`-only — deploying or tearing down real AWS infrastructure never happens automatically on a push.
+CI: `ci.yml` runs the test suite, lint, and type-check on every push and pull request against `main`.
+CD: The three Terraform workflows above are `workflow_dispatch`-only — deploying or tearing down real AWS infrastructure never happens automatically on a push.

 ## Tech stack